ymz112/BehindTheGoal/README.md

 Install vapor first then vapor build and use vapor run to run the project

 or use xcode to run it.

+The latetest backend has been rewritten with Node.js.